AstrobioMike/NASA-Exo-N-project/metagenomics/README.md

 ---

-The [workflow directory](workflow) holds the primary [Snakefile](workflow/Snakefile)and all associated files for our metagenomics processing.
+The [workflow directory](workflow) holds the primary [Snakefile](workflow/Snakefile) and all associated files for our metagenomics processing.
 See the [config.yaml](workflow/config.yaml) file for variables that need to be set and an example input file specifying the samples and groups for co-assembly and analysis.

 ---